 In Vitro Fertilization

 One of the most popular types of infertility treatments is in vitro fertilization (IVF).
 At The University of Kansas Health System in Kansas City, we offer IVF as part of our comprehensive services for infertility.
-Our IVF success rate is the highest in Kansas and 20% higher than the national average.* For women younger than 40 who are using their own eggs, our overall pregnancy rate per transfer is 75% in a fresh cycle.
+Our IVF success rates are nationally recognized and some of the highest in Kansas.
+For women younger than 40 who are using their own eggs, our overall pregnancy rate per transfer is 75% in a fresh cycle.
 Women frequently visit us from Overland Park, Shawnee and beyond for IVF treatment.

 There are many steps involved in IVF, and our team of caring professionals is ready to help guide you through the process.

 We offer the region’s most comprehensive infertility services.
 And while our success rates are among some of the highest in the nation, our greatest accomplishment is seeing the joy we bring to patients who become parents.